How do you feel about X-rays and CT scans?

-In 2013, The British Medical Journal published a study that followed 1 million people from birth into young adulthood and found that the group that had CT scans had a 24% increased risk of developing cancer compared to the group that did not get the scans.
-(3)
+In 2013, The British Medical Journal published a study that followed 1 million people from birth into young adulthood and found that the group that had CT scans had a 24% increased risk of developing cancer compared to the group that did not get scans.3

-- 14% higher in the 10-14 years following exposure
+- 14% higher risk in 10-14 years following exposure

 Are Dental X-Rays Safe?

 I have never met a dentist who wasn’t totally adamant about getting dental X-rays, and each one was certain that there was no risk—no worse than a plane flight.
-Maybe printing the following conclusion from the authors of the 2012 Journal of Cancer study may change your dentist’s mind.
+Maybe printing the following conclusion from the authors of the 2012 Journal of Cancer study may change your dentist’s mind:

-… there is little evidence to support the use of dental X-rays in search of occult pathologies in asymptomatic patients or routine dental radiographs at preset intervals for all patients.
-Although dental X-rays are an important too in well selected patients, efforts to moderate exposure to ionizing radiation to the head is likely to be of benefit to the patients and health care providers alike.
-(6)
+“There is little evidence to support the use of dental X-rays in search of occult pathologies in asymptomatic patients or routine dental radiographs at preset intervals for all patients.
+Although dental X-rays are an important too in well-selected patients, efforts to moderate exposure to ionizing radiation to the head is likely to be of benefit to the patients and health care providers alike.”6

 The mechanism for the damage ensued by radiation is related to DNA damage in the nucleus of the cell.
-When cells are irradiated, a number of DNA-breaking compounds called clastogenic factors are formed.
+When cells are irradiated, a number of DNA-breaking compounds (called clastogenic factors) are formed.
 These factors are linked to a type of free radical damage that breaks DNA strands and can lead to cancer.
 Such factors can linger in the body, causing damage for many years.
 Thirty years after the atom bomb went off in Japan, clastogenic factors were still detectable.

 One strategy to offset this damage is to increase intake of foods and nutrients known to help repair DNA.
 Eating blueberries 7, supplementing with spirulina 8, and drinking lemon balm tea 9 before and after a required X-ray or CT scan may help protect the nucleus of the cell.